redstreet/beancount_reds_importers/README.md

 ### Creating and running your own config:
-1. Create your own my.import.
-An example my.import is provided.
+1. Create your own config file.
+Example `_config.py` and `_config-smart.py` files provided.
 At the least, include your account numbers
 2. Include fund information.
 Copy the included `fund_info.py` to start with.
 3. You can now run `bean-identify`, `bean-extract`, etc. See the included script: Run `./import.sh <your_input_ofx>`
 4. If identifier/cusip/isin info is missing, the importer will let you know.
 Add it to your